HOPE STARTS HERE STORIES

 Years of abuse had left deep emotional scars.

-Late one night, a knock at the door sounded like a battering ram and woke up the residents.
+Late one night, a knock at the door sounded like a battering ram and woke the residents.
 A sophisticated man with designer shoes and a silk suit stood at the entrance.

 “You are hurting our business,” the man said, his nostrils flaring.
-“You stop taking our girls, or I will kill you.”
+“You will stop taking our girls, or I will kill you.”

 Our team had faced this kind of threat before and knew exactly what to say: “Every child is here legally and with the government’s blessing.”